builtforzero/bfz-starter-project/README.md

 # BFZ Starter Project
-Starter code for BFZ projects hosted on GitHub pages.
+Starter code for BFZ projects hosted on GitHub Pages.
 This starter project installs the following packages by default:

 - **[Express](https://expressjs.com/):** sets up a server environment for development
 - **[Parcel](https://parceljs.org/):** bundles assets for the web